Srch.bar redirect removal instructions

 In the opened window, confirm that you wish to reset Google Chrome settings to default by clicking the Reset button.

 Click the Firefox menu (at the top right corner of the main window), select "Add-ons".
-Click "Extensions" and remove all recently-installed browser plug-ins.
+Click on "Extensions" and remove all recently installed browser plug-ins.

 Change your homepage: